color calibration

 • CIE standard illuminant: Choose from one of the CIE standard illuminants (daylight, incandescent, fluorescent, equi-energy, or black body), or a non-standard “LED light” illuminant.
 These values are all pre-computed – as long as your camera sensor is properly profiled, you can just use them as-is.
 For illuminants that lie near the Planckian locus, an additional “temperature” control is also provided (see below).

-• custom: If a neutral gray patch is available in the image, the color of the illuminant can be selected using the color picker, or can be manually specified using hue and saturation sliders (in LCh perceptual color space).
-The color swatch next to the color picker shows the color of the calculated illuminant used in the CAT compensation.
-The color picker can also be used to restrict the area used for AI detection (below).
+• custom: If a neutral gray patch is available in the image, the color of the illuminant can be selected using the picker, or can be manually specified using hue and saturation sliders (in LCh perceptual color space).
+The color swatch next to the picker shows the color of the calculated illuminant used in the CAT compensation.
+The picker can also be used to restrict the area used for AI detection (below).

 • (AI) detect from image surfaces: This algorithm obtains the average color of image patches that have a high covariance between chroma channels in YUV space and a high intra-channel variance.
 In other words, it looks for parts of the image that appear as though they should be gray, and discards flat colored surfaces that may be legitimately non-gray.
 It also discards chroma noise as well as chromatic aberrations.